Wallet Load

 Loading wallet step-by-step

-To load a wallet and start the synchonization process, you need to open your wallet by typing in the password.
+To load a wallet and start the synchonization process, you need to open your wallet by typing in the passphrase.
 The first time synchronization of your wallet might take some time depending on the size of its history.

 Wallet list